oborotev/BJTU-GTD/README.md

 ## 2. Goals
-- Develop a framework easy to use, to cover the 3 main systems.
+- Code a framework easy to use, to cover the 3 main systems.
 - Permit the developer to use it for P2P features or client-server communication

 ## 3. User Story